darasus/ai-blog/content/how-to-get-your-kids-to-eat-more-vegetables.md

   your way up.
 Hiding vegetables in other foods is a great way to get your kids to eat more vegetables in their diet.
 Don't forget dessert.
 Dark chocolate has lots of antioxidants and will help boost your child's immune system.
+intro: >-
+  Raising kids can be tough, especially when it comes to feeding them right.
+In the battle of wills that is feeding your child healthy food, parents are often the losers.
+Kids have an uncanny ability to detect weakness and exploit it mercilessly, using their cuteness as a weapon of mass destruction until they get what they want.

+  However, being a parent also gives you some advantages.
+You know your kid better than anyone else – probably even better than they know themselves – and you won’t hesitate to use that knowledge to get them eating veggies once and for all.

+  Whether they’re old enough to understand or not, children need to understand that green leaves are not just something funny that vines climb on.
+They’re also packed with vitamins and minerals which will keep your little one healthy if they eat more of them.
+Here are some tips on how you can do exactly that...
 ---

 ## Find The Right Veggies